salmanshahzad/bun-sveltekit-todo/README.md

 It serves as a boilerplate for the following:

+-   Backend server using Hono and dependency injection
 -   PostgreSQL database connection with Drizzle ORM
 -   User authentication through cookie-based sessions backed by Redis
 -   Styling using Tailwind CSS and Daisy UI